 Unguided groups must move through the Scenic Walkway in small groups – not as a single, large group – to enhance the experience and maintain quality and safety standards for students and Scenic World visitors.
 One teacher for every 12 students may participate for free, allowing support staff and parents to participate in the group.

 We recommend schools limit groups to 120 students at any one time.
-If your group exceeds 120 students, we recommend staggering your visit across two arrival times, and combining an alternative activity nearby such as the Waradah Australian Centre.
+If your group exceeds 120 students, we recommend staggering your visit across two arrival times.

 Guided tours depart at scheduled session times.
 We recommend allocating two (2) hours for the optimum Scenic World experience.